 Read More >

-Isotonic strengthening exercises are the most effective form of treatment for Insertional Achilles Tendinopathy.
+Isotonic strengthening exercises are the most effective treatment for Insertional Achilles Tendinopathy.
 Exercises should be to ground level and above, never going below neutral.
 As a rule of thumb, it is okay to have some pain during the exercise once it settles within 24 hours of completion.
-It the pain remains greater after this period, it is a sign of an overload, and repetitions or weights should be reduced when carried out again.
+If the pain remains greater after this period, it is a sign of an overload, and repetitions or weights should be reduced when carried out again.
 Wait until pain levels have returned to their baseline before recommencing.

 Insertional Achilles Tendinopathy Exercises are beneficial for the rehabilitation of the tendon but exercises, where the heel drops below neutral, should be avoided.
 This includes heel raises off a step below neutral and calf raises on a leg press machine where only the forefoot is on the plate.